forseti-security/forseti-security/_includes/_howto/deployment_prerequisites.md

 project.
 You'll be able to use the service accounts in other projects and easily control the number of users who have Editor or Owner roles.

-**For a detailed explanation of how Forseti Security uses Service Accounts, including your options and best practices, see the [Forseti Security Best Practices Guide]({% link _docs/guides/best-practices.md %}).**
+**For a detailed explanation of how Forseti Security uses service accounts, including your options and best practices, see the [Forseti Security Best Practices Guide]({% link _docs/guides/best-practices.md %}).**